Manuel Neuer: UEFA Euro 2016

-2018 World Cup
+2018 FIFA World Cup

 Prior to the start of qualification, on 1 September 2016, Neuer was named new captain of the national team, following Bastian Schweinsteiger's retirement from international football.

+After starting the team's first three 2018 FIFA World Cup qualification matches, Neuer missed the rest of Germany's qualifying campaign and the 2017 FIFA Confederations Cup due to injury and illness.

 On 15 May 2018, Neuer was selected in Germany's 27-man preliminary squad for the 2018 FIFA World Cup even though he had not played a match since fracturing his foot for a second time in September 2017.
 Neuer made his first appearance since his injury on 2 June, in a 2–1 friendly defeat to Austria in Klagenfurt.
 On 4 June, Neuer was selected in the final 23-man squad for the World Cup.
 On 17 June, Neuer captained his side for the first time in the World Cup in their opening match in which they lost 1–0 to Mexico.
 On 23 June, Neuer made several saves as his side defeated Sweden with a 2–1 victory in their second group stage match, which kept the Germans from being knocked out of the World Cup.
-However, his side were knocked out of the tournament after losing 2–0 to South Korea in their last group stage match.
+However, in their final Group F match, Germany were knocked out of the tournament as they lost 2–0 to South Korea, with Neuer losing the ball to Ju Se-jong in the opposition half, leading to Son Heung-min's second goal in the 96th minute.

-Euro 2020
+UEFA Euro 2020

 On 11 June 2019, in Germany's UEFA Euro 2020 qualifying 8–0 victory over Estonia, Neuer kept the 37th clean sheet of his international career, breaking a record set by Sepp Maier.
-On 19 May 2021, Neuer was selected for the squad for the UEFA Euro 2020.

-On 7 June 2021, he achieved his 100th cap with the national team in a friendly match against Latvia, becoming the first German goalkeeper to reach that milestone.

-UEFA began investigating Neuer for wearing rainbow-coloured captain's armband at the Euros to commemorate Pride month.
+In a 3–1 win over Ukraine on 14 November 2020, Neuer equalled Maier's record of 95 caps for Germany and, three days later, became the nation's all-time most capped goalkeeper with his 96th appearance, a 6–0 loss to Spain in the 2020–21 UEFA Nations League.
+This was Germany's worst ever defeat in a competitive match and the first time in his professional career that Neuer had conceded six goals in a match.
+Neuer was selected for the German squad for UEFA Euro 2020.
+In a pre-tournament friendly against Latvia on 7 June 2021, he achieved his 100th cap with the national team, becoming the first German goalkeeper to reach that milestone.
+At the Euro 2020 finals, Neuer started all three of Germany's group matches, as well as their round of 16 loss to England at Wembley Stadium.
+UEFA began investigating Neuer for wearing rainbow-coloured captain's armband at the tournament to commemorate Pride month.
 They later confirmed it did not breach tournament rules against making on-field political statements.